Characterization and Greedy Learning of Gaussian Structural Causal Models under Unknown Interventions

 We consider the setting where we have access to observations of variables under different environments, such as experimental conditions in which some of the variables may have been manipulated, that is, received interventions.
 To represent this setting, we consider a vector $X^e \in \bb{R}^p$ of random variables observed in environment $e$, and a collection $\cc{E}$ of such environments.
 We denote the resulting collection of distributions as $\left\{\p^e\right\}_{e \in \cc{E}}$.
 We model these distributions via a parametric model of the form

-where: \begin{itemize}[label=$\ast$] \item $B \in \bb{R}^{p \times p}$ corresponds to the adjacency matrix of a directed acyclic graph (DAG), that is, it has zeros on the diagonal and is lower triangular up to a permutation of rows and columns. \item $\epsilon^e = (\epsilon^e_1, ..., \epsilon^e_p) \sim \cc{N}(\nu^e, \Omega^e)$ are noise terms with $\epsilon^e_i \indep \epsilon^e_j \; \forall i \neq j$, that is, $\Omega^e$ is a diagonal matrix with positive entries on the diagonal. \end{itemize} Furthermore, we assume that the observed variables $X^e$ and noise terms $\epsilon^e$ are independent across environments.
+where: \begin{enumerate}[label=\roman*)] \item $B \in \bb{R}^{p \times p}$ corresponds to the adjacency matrix of a directed acyclic graph (DAG), that is, it has zeros on the diagonal and is lower triangular up to a permutation of rows and columns. \item $\epsilon^e = (\epsilon^e_1, ..., \epsilon^e_p) \sim \cc{N}(\nu^e, \Omega^e)$ are noise terms with $\epsilon^e_i \indep \epsilon^e_j \; \forall i \neq j$, that is, $\Omega^e$ is a diagonal matrix with positive entries on the diagonal. \end{enumerate} \ntext{The independence requirement in (ii) corresponds to the assumption of causal sufficiency.} Furthermore, we assume that the observed variables $X^e$ and noise terms $\epsilon^e$ are independent across environments.
 These assumptions mean that for each environment $e$, the variables $X^e$ follow a structural causal model (SCM) with the same coefficients $B$ across all environments $\cc{E}$.
 The effect of interventions is modeled by allowing the distributions of the noise terms to change across environments.
 We say that

 that is, if the distribution of its noise term is different for at least two environments.
 The distribution of the observed variables in each environment is the multivariate Gaussian distribution, that is, $X^e \sim \p^e$ with $\p^e = \cc{N}(\mu^e, \Sigma^e)$ where